iden3/react-native-rapidsnark/README.md

 ---

 This library is React Native wrapper for the [Rapidsnark](https://github.com/iden3/rapidsnark).
-It enables the generation of proofs for specified circuits and witnesses within a React Native environment.
+It enables the generation of proofs for specified circuits within a React Native environment.

 ## Platform Support